 - Grit: To attain success, having grit is even more crucial than even hard work.
 When a leader face failure, they must have the spirit to brush off the setbacks and instead see it as a learning experience.

-- Develop problem-solving skills: Problem-solving skills in one of the most important thing you must develop from your own learning and experience since everybody will be expecting you to provide the solutions.
+- Develop problem-solving skills: Problem-solving skills in one of the most important things you must develop from your own learning and experience since everybody will be expecting you to provide the solutions.

-- Establish goals: It might seem difficult to get through any crisis or challenge, but setting SMART goals can help you see the situation in a rational way.
+- Establish goals: It might seem challenging to get through any crisis or challenge, but setting SMART goals can help you see the situation rationally.

 Consequently, the work environment of 2020 is vastly different than anything we’ve seen before.
 People are demotivated, work remotely, and thus have drastically different work schedules.
-Thus, versatility will be an important leadership behavior going forward in 2021.
+Hence, versatility will be a vital leadership behavior going forward in 2021.

 3. Cultural Intelligence

-A diverse workforce needs a leader who can understand their varying needs and complexities that arises in their daily lives.
-To be culturally intelligent, a leader needs to be empathetic, have a high EQ, sensitive, and most of all respect every person in spite of their differences.
+A diverse workforce needs a leader who can understand their varying needs and complexities in their daily lives.

-Additionally, great leaders recognize that on the diversity front, there is a significant risk of being incorrect and thus should be open to criticism or views from underrepresented groups.
+Additionally, great leaders recognize that there is a significant risk of being incorrect on the diversity front.
+They thus should be open to criticism or views from underrepresented groups.

-Decisiveness is a rarely talked about leadership behavior that is extremely important.
-In times of great crisis or change, there is a lot of essential decisions to be made in a short amount of time.
+In times of great crisis or change, there are many essential decisions to be made in a short amount of time.
 A leader who couldn’t make up their mind would be a liability in such extreme situations.

 Post-2020, the workforce will probably never be the same again.
 Employees were subjected to unimaginable stress and anxiety under the threat of a pandemic, layoffs, and loneliness.

-Inspirational leaders know the fact that in times of difficulties, people seek a motivator rather than a realist.
+Inspirational leaders know that in times of difficulties, people seek a motivator rather than a realist.
 People want someone who can infuse energy, passion, and motivation when the going gets tough.